TZstatsADS/fall2019-proj1--qw2273/README.md

 Term: Fall 2019

-+ Projec title: XXXXXX
++ Projec title: What we sing when we sing rap songs
 + This project is conducted by Qiqi Wu

 + Project summary: This project aims at detecting patterns and characteristics of different types of song lyrics.
-The project contains an exploratory data analysis and application of text mining techniques and NLP methods to analyze words.
-The results show that .......
+The project contains an exploratory data analysis and application of text mining techniques and sentimental analysis methods to analyze lyrics.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.